santosh77777/rest_api/README.md

 source env/bin/active
 ```

-Then install the project dependencies with
+Then install the project dependencies with:

 ```
 pip install -r requirements.txt